paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-005-arsenals-armories-arms-and-war-material-generally.md

 (8) Materials transferred to the stockpile by the President under paragraph (4) of [section 1743(a) of title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1743/a&num=0&edition=prelim).

-(9) Materials transferred to the stockpile under subsection (b) of this section.
+(9) Materials transferred to the stockpile under subsection (b).

-(10) Materials transferred to the stockpile under subsection (c) of this section.
+(10) Materials transferred to the stockpile under subsection (c).

-**(b) Transfer and reimbursement** Notwithstanding any other provision of law, any material that (1) is under the control of any department or agency of the United States, (2) is determined by the head of such department or agency to be excess to its needs and responsibilities, and (3) is required for the stockpile shall be transferred to the stockpile.
+**(b) Transfer and reimbursement** Notwithstanding any other provision of law, any material that (1) is under the control of any department or agency of the United States, (2) is determined by the head of such department or agency to be excess to its needs and responsibilities, and (3) is suitable for transfer or disposal through the stockpile shall be transferred to the stockpile.
 Any such transfer shall be made without reimbursement to such department or agency, but all costs required to effect such transfer shall be paid or reimbursed from funds appropriated to carry out this subchapter.

-**(c) Transfer and disposal**

-(1) The Secretary of Energy, in consultation with the Secretary of Defense, shall transfer to the stockpile for disposal in accordance with this subchapter uncontaminated materials that are in the Department of Energy inventory of materials for the production of defense-related items, are excess to the requirements of the Department for that purpose, and are suitable for transfer to the stockpile and disposal through the stockpile.

-(2) The Secretary of Defense shall determine whether materials are suitable for transfer to the stockpile under this subsection, are suitable for disposal through the stockpile, and are uncontaminated.
+**(c) Transfer and disposal** The Secretary of Defense shall determine whether materials are suitable for transfer to the stockpile under subsection (b), are suitable for disposal through the stockpile, and are uncontaminated.

 ### Statutory Notes